bootzin/bloc/README.md

     sudo chmod +x /path/to/bloc
     sudo chmod +x /path/to/bloc-populate

-**4.** [Optional] Grant root privileges to `bloc-populate` using the following commands:

-    sudo chown root.root path/to/bloc-populate
-    sudo chmod 4755 /path/to/bloc-populate

-**5.** Run `bloc-populate` or `bloc --populate` in order to create the initial database
+**4.** Run `bloc-populate` or `bloc --populate` in order to create the initial database
     bloc --populate

-**6.** [Optional] Add on your autostart script an execution command to populate bloc database, so that when you start the system it gets automatically updated
+**5.** [Optional] Add on your autostart script an execution command to populate bloc database, so that when you start the system it gets automatically updated

 ### Usage

     Usage: bloc [OPTIONS] FILE
     Searches system for a file or directory
         -h, --help 		displays this help message and exits.
         -c <database>		specifies where to load the database from -s <searcher>		specifies searcher to be used.
 Defaults to ripgrep.
 Additional commands may be used within '' i.e. 'grep -v'
-        -v 			verbose
+        -v, --verbose		verbose
-        --populate <output>	populate bloc database and saves it to <output>.
+	-v2, -vv		Second verbosity level, more information is shown -p, --populate <output>	populate bloc database and saves it to <output>.
 Default saves to ~/Software/bloc.db

 ### Tips

+* By default `bloc` does not detect directories and files you do not normally have access to.
+To change this, simply run `bloc` as sudo, and it will detect /root/ files as well
 * You can use any searcher you want with bloc (grep, ag, ack ...), as long as you pass it as an argument using the `-s` tag or change the default searcher command on bloc file
 * If you want to add any arguments to the searcher (i.e. -v, -E, -N) you can do so by specifing them with the `-s` tag, they should all work just right!
 * You can populate `bloc` database by running `bloc -p` instead of `bloc-populate`
 * bloc-populate can recieve an output file as an argument when used with the `-o` tag
+* You can use the `-c` tag on `bloc` to make it search for any file, not just its database

+### Troubleshooting

+If you're getting /root/path/to/db instead of /home/user/path/to/db in when running `bloc-populate` make sure you have the following line in your sudoers file:

+	Default env_keep += "HOME"

+Besides that, leave me an Issue reporting the steps necessary to reproduce the error you've got and I'll look into it

 ### License